ska-telescope/ska-mid-cbf-talondx-bist/README.md

 ### TODOS
 - [ ] Display the BIST output results
 - [ ] Verify the python dependencies are installed on the target
-- [ ] Allow overwrite of the installation path/binary/packages via the `install.sh` and a `CONFIG_FILE`
+- [ ] Allow override of the installation path/binary/packages via the `install.sh` and a `CONFIG_FILE`
-- [ ] Punblish the results of the BIST to influxdb
+- [ ] Punblish the results of the BIST to influxdb periodically